42mcmaster/htmlCssJavaScript/html04_imagesMediaTables/html04_Project.md

 Stop motion: lots of still pictures played fast.
 Use **2 pictures per second** (about 40 pictures) or **3 per second** (about 60) if you want it smoother.

 - Small set on a desk, plain background, one or two props.
 - Phone must not move between shots.
 Prop it against books or tape it down.
+One partner moves the figures, the other takes the pictures, then switch for the second video.
 - Steady light, no flash. **Landscape**, every picture.
 - Take a picture, move the figure a tiny bit, take another.
 Small moves look smooth, big moves look like teleporting.
 - Take a few extra of the last pose to hold while the site name is said.